 Looking for a warm, friendly church?
 You’ve found us!
 We’re known as “the little church with the big heart.”
 All who are led to our church are welcomed with open arms and friendship.

 From the moment you enter Unity Community, you sense the peace and joy that abounds here.
 It is the energy generated by a loving congregation as they seek heightened spiritual awareness and a closer relationship with the Divine Spirit.

 Unity is a positive, practical, progressive approach to Christianity based on the teachings of Jesus and the power of prayer.
 Unity teaches that each person is a unique expression of God created with sacred worth.
 Living from that awareness transforms our lives and the world.

 If this is your first visit, you’ll find helpful information on our Visitors’ FAQ page.
 You also may want to read What Is Unity?
 Unity’s 5 Basic Principles, and Need Prayer? to learn more.
 If you or a loved one is in need of prayer, please let us know how we may pray with you by completing an online prayer request.

 OPPORTUNITIES TO CONNECT, LEARN, SERVE, & GROW SPIRITUALLY

 Unity Community Church offers classes, workshops and ongoing groups and services to support you on your path.
-Please visit our Calendar for complete listings and details.

 Thank you for your support